FabioChiodini/ProjectSpawnSwarmtc/README.md

 **Still TBI**

 Leetha.sh is the code that automates the scale out of the setup after the first deployment

+It reads configuration information from the etcd local instances (to connect to swarm, set up docker-machine and to launch honeypots)

 ###How to launch
 ./Leetha.sh instancestoaddAWS instancestoaddGCE HoneypotToSpawn